radek24/Baker-blender-addon/README.md

 # Baker-blender-addon
 Addon to automate blender baking process
+*Sometimes doesn't work in 3.0 idk why, just switch to 2.x*

 If you find this addon useful you can donate to my [paypal](https://www.paypal.com/paypalme/radovanstastny).
 (Addon is completly free, this is just if you want to support development)